evgenyprv/fitApp-back-end/README.md

 # fitApp-back-end
-Back end of the fitness web application
+This is AWS Lambda's functions that compomise the back end of the fitness web application.